-I have studied South Asian affairs for over thirty years and am South Asia defence analyst for IHS/Jane’s Sentinel, covering Afghanistan, Bangladesh, Bhutan, India, Nepal and Pakistan, updating material regularly.
-Other evaluations include updating of nuclear, biological, chemical and radiological developments in the region for IHS.
+I have studied South Asian affairs for forty years and am South Asia defence analyst for IHS/Jane's Sentinel, covering Afghanistan, India and Pakistan, updating material regularly.
+Other evaluations include updating of nuclear, biological, chemical and radiological developments in the region for IHS Global.
 I have a weekly column in Strategic Culture Foundation and contribute pieces elsewhere, including Counterpunch, Pakistan's Army Journal Hilal and the business magazine Blue Chip.

 The International Institute for Strategic Studies is carrying a 2018 analysis of Pakistan’s armed forces on its online database Military Balance+ and will publish it in the hard copy edition.

 of the Tibet Autonomous Region

 In December 2017 the Asian Military Review carried an analysis of Pakistan’s armed forces, and in March 2018 a similar piece on those of India.

 The fifth edition of A History of the Pakistan Army, was published in 2016 by Carrel Books, having been updated and revised to include some interesting personal and international material recently discovered in unpublished memoirs and disclosed in newly-released official papers, so it’s now 650 pages, which is a bit daunting, but it’s readable.
 The reviewer Nile Green in The Times Literary Supplement observed that “written in the bluff style of Jane's Defence Weekly, Cloughley’s straightforward but sympathetic coverage of campaigns, strategy, and materiel remains unrivalled for detail.”